Discover the Highest Paying Nursing Careers: Requirements, Salary, and Job Outlook

 - Earn a minimum of five years’ work experience

-- Show evidence of 2000 hours in legal nurse consulting experience over the past five years, which can include but is not limited to:
+- Show evidence of 2000 hours of legal nurse consulting experience over the past five years, which can include but is not limited to:

 - Collecting and analyzing medical records